schtschenok/tyoma.io/_posts/2024-02-27-consumer-dac-as-pro-audio-interface.md

 ## Some device suggestions

-I tried to find some DACs with headphone preamps that are not too expensive (<$200) and use Thesycon drivers.
+I tried to find some DACs with headphone preamps that are not too expensive (i.e. there are sub-$200 options) and use Thesycon drivers.

 Here’s what I found: